dreamcatcher-tech/network/Inbox/2024-12-09 1148 reasoning workbench tools.md

 Being able to take a screenshot of something and upload it instantly, using the chrome desktop tools for taking screenshots.

 We should be able to generate multiple versions of a particular theme, and then be able to compare them all to extract the important parts out, and to see what differences there were between them.

+So what we need is the likes of Bolt.new or V0.dev, but made for general purpose reasoning.
+These tools, the reasoning tools, should be able to take advantage of any specialist tool and drive it, like a web front-end development platform.